 The Coastal Zone Management Act of 1972 as amended (16 U.S.C. §1451-1464) requires Federal agencies to conduct activities in a manner that is consistent to the maximum extent practicable with the enforceable policies of the approved State Coastal Zone Management Program.
-The USACE is substantively consistent with the enforceable polices of the Kenmore Shoreline Master Program and provided documentation of this through a consistency determination submitted to Ecology (Appendix E).
-Conditional concurrence was provided by Ecology 28 August 2020 and Ecology's letter is provided in Appendix E.
+The USACE is substantively consistent with the enforceable polices of the Kenmore Shoreline Master Program and provided documentation of this through a consistency determination submitted to Ecology (Appendix D).
+Concurrence is pending and will be completed upon finalization of this EA.